-As a cultural geographer, an immigrant and ardent fan of the transformative potential of international travel, Meghann Ormond is deeply invested in and concerned with how differently-mobile people's roots, rights and vulnerabilities are recognised and included in the places they visit and in which they live.
+As a cultural geographer, an immigrant and ardent fan of the transformative potential of travel, Meghann Ormond is deeply invested in and concerned with how differently-mobile people's roots, rights and vulnerabilities are recognised and included in the places they visit and in which they live.

 Meghann is Associate Professor in Cultural Geography at Wageningen University & Research in the Netherlands.
 She is a member of Wageningen's Centre for Space, Place and Society (CSPS) and Tourism@WUR.
 Recipient of the 2011 RGS-IBG Jacques May Award for best PhD thesis in the field of Health & Medical Geography, she holds a PhD in Human Geography from the University of St Andrews in the United Kingdom.
 She is the author of over 35 peer-reviewed journal articles, book chapters and books.
 Please visit this page to see her CV.